bunhine0452/bunhine0452/README.md

 ## bunhine

-Solo developer.
 I build AI tooling and write essays — the code lives here, the rest at [beachcombers.co.kr](https://beachcombers.co.kr).

 ### what i'm building